AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 Intel AMT is remote admisintration for enterprise.
 You do not actually turn it off (it's built in CPU, see [1](https://www.reddit.com/r/thinkpad/comments/ae9qsy/permanently_disabled_intel_amt_did_i_fuck_up/) [2](https://libreboot.org/faq.html#intel)), just disable management interface.

-Secure boot can theoretically be enabled, as OpenCore has required keys, just unneeded extra trouble to do.
+Secure boot can theoretically be enabled, as OpenCore has required keys, just unneeded extra trouble to do so.

 ## ACPI files